Imagine walking through a desert wilderness… One reminiscent of the time of Jesus, King David and Saul…seeing-

 That’s when it ALL hit me!
 Who are these people I was silently judging?
 The answer is, they’re the younger versions of ourselves.
 Kids, whose parents surrendered them for a couple hours of peace on a Sunday morning.
 Some of whom will go into the service industry, some writers and artists, some will become parents and others felons.

-They may have different faces, mannerisms and quirks.
-But deep down, in their core they are us.
-As we were those who came before us.
-Given this revelation, one would think we would or should be tripping over ourselves trying to make sure these younger versions get on the right path in life, to make sure the one didn’t really become a felon.
-Yet I, like most others that day, are not really listening.
-We are not looking into their silent eyes and hearing all they have to say, all they want to become.
+Yet I, like most others that day, was not listening to them about anything, rather, I was judging them.
+Why are we not looking into their silent eyes and hearing all they have to say, all they want to become.
 Why not?
 Because we are too enthralled with our own noise.
 We like being inundated with information, gossip and conspiracy theories, why?
 Because it’s comfortable.
 Silence is not.
-Seeing, those words being silently spoken by the eyes of another is not comfortable, it’s rather frightening to be exact, especially when it’s being said by “humanities children”.
+Seeing, the words being silently spoken by the eyes of another is not comfortable, it’s rather frightening to be exact, especially when it’s being said by “humanities children”.
 Yes, those younger, different versions of ourselves…

 Have you ever really considered what it means to be human, to be alive?
 I was looking at my mom the other day, and wondered about the marvel of how we’re all so different, yet alike at the same time.
 Sometimes I reduce us to “walking bags of electrified salt water”.
 Other times, I marvel at the engineering that went into each and every one of us.
 How is it, I can live happily with her, yet, my siblings could not?
 What drives one person to be angry all the time and another to be laissez faire?